Baryonic Feedback across Halo Mass: Impact on the Matter Power Spectrum: Summary and Discussion

 We have shown that the suppression of the matter power spectrum directly translates into weak-lensing observables such as the cosmic shear power spectrum and the galaxy-group lensing signal \cite{Chisari_2018, Chisari_2019}.
 Our results therefore underscore the need to model the halo mass dependence of baryonic feedback in future weak lensing analyses.
 While current 3$\times$2-point analyses often exclude small scales due to feedback-related uncertainties \cite{Secco_2022}, properly incorporating these scales, using physically motivated models or simulation-based calibrations, could recover a significant amount of cosmological information currently discarded \cite{Huang_2021, Chen_2022, Aric__2023, Schneider_2022}.

 The peak contribution to cosmic shear occurs at $z \simeq 0.5$, somewhat higher than the redshift studied here.
 While our results at $z=0$ capture the cumulative impact of baryonic processes, the redshift evolution of the suppression is expected to be mild for $z \lesssim 1$ and $k \lesssim 10,h,\mathrm{Mpc}^{-1}$ \cite{Schneider_2019}.
+We show in Appendix~\ref{redshift} that our key results are unchanged at $z=0.5$, where the suppression contribution is slightly reduced for group- and cluster-scale halos.
+This indicates that our results are robust to the redshift scales typically of interest for weak lensing analyses.
 Nonetheless, the joint dependence of feedback on halo mass, spatial scale, and cosmic time remains an open question that future simulations and tomographic weak lensing analyses could address.

 Complementary probes of baryonic feedback are emerging from observations of the thermal and kinetic Sunyaev–Zel’dovich (tSZ and kSZ) effects in groups and clusters \cite{To_2024, hadzhiyska2025, Lucie_Smith_2025, bigwood_2024, hadzhiyska_2023, roper_2025}.
 These measurements directly trace the thermodynamic state of the gas, providing independent constraints on the redistribution of baryons within and around halos.
 For instance, \cite{roper_2025} use kSZ measurements to constrain the mass-dependent halo baryon fraction, finding evidence for extended gas profiles beyond the virial radius in halos of mass $10^{12.5} \lesssim M/h^{-1}M_\odot \lesssim 10^{14}$, supporting our findings that these halos redistribute significant mass beyond the virial radius.
 The group-mass regime, which our work has identified here as most influential for the matter power suppression, is also the most accessible to current kSZ and weak lensing measurements.
 While most SZ observations were limited to relatively massive systems, recently stacked SZ–lensing analyses have been shown to extend sensitivity to lower masses, modulo uncertainties in the halo–observable relation \cite{Lin_2021, zhang_2023, bigwood_2024}.
 Forthcoming high-sensitivity CMB experiments, such as the Simons Observatory \cite{SO_2025}, promise to probe baryonic feedback across a broader halo mass range and provide crucial constraints on the rearrangement of matter in the Universe.